Session Ready

 This function should work if you pass in numerics like pv(1500, 5, 2) and it should work if you pass in vectors of equal length to calculate an entire present value vector at once!

-The percent_to_decimal() function is in your workspace.
+The percent_to_decimal() function is available for you to use.

 • Fill in the blanks in the function so it does the following: